Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

+Note also that, with respect to \eqref{step3CFRS}, we have replaced $L^2$ norms by $L^1$ norms ---indeed, with $L^2$ norms the result would hold only for $n\leq 4$; see~Remark~\ref{Lp-version} below.
 In addition, the new estimates do not require a doubling assumption, unlike \eqref{step3CFRS} ---which required \eqref{doublingCFRS}.
-This will simplify the H\"older regularity proof of \cite{CFRS}, as presented in all detail in \cite{C}.
+This will simplify the H\"older regularity proof of \cite{CFRS}, as presented in all detail in the expository paper \cite{C}.
 More importantly, we will establish Theorem~\ref{thm:3} with a quantitative proof.
 In particular, this will allow to quantify the H\"older exponent~$\alpha$ in Theorem~\ref{thm:0}.
-It will use only estimate \eqref{new-int-ur} in an annulus ---it will not use estimate \eqref{new-int-ur-ball} in balls, which is stated here as additional information and possible future use.
+The proof will use only estimate \eqref{new-int-ur} in an annulus ---estimate \eqref{new-int-ur-ball} in balls will not be needed; it is established in this paper as additional information and possible future use.

+In fact, regarding estimates \eqref{new-int-ur} and \eqref{new-int-ur-ball}, one could wonder about their validity for all functions~$u$, and not only superharmonic ones.
+For $n\geq2$, both inequalities would be false.
+Indeed, this can be seen with the family of smooth functions